EMRL/chrono/README.md

 There are always ongoing tweaks happening; here are just a few things we've changed or added over the years.
 Many of these tasks are ongoing.

 1. Improved user interface
-2. Replaced UI .gif & .png graphics with [Fontawesome](http://fortawesome.github.io/Font-Awesome/3.2.1/) icons (still on version 3 for now)
+2. Replaced UI .gif & .png graphics with [Font Awesome](http://fortawesome.github.io/Font-Awesome/3.2.1/) icons (still on version 3 for now)
 3. Improved calendar grid layout
 4. Improved report printing
 5. Added inline reply to task comments